What is Motivational Interviewing?

 Motivational Interviewing is a collaborative communication style that increases intrinsic motivation for behavior change.

 This strategy helps them to think differently about their behavior and to consider the positive outcomes possible through a change in behavior.
-In doing so, resistance (discord) is lowered while the health and safety of the offender, the community and the officer are increased.
+In doing so, ambivalence is resolved and resistance (discord) is lowered while the health and safety of the offender, the community and the officer are increased.